gmelodie/gmelodie.github.io/content/posts/wtf-api.md

 curl -X POST https://api.twitter.com/1.1/account/update_profile.json?name=Sean%20Cook&description=Keep%20calm%20and%20rock%20on
 ```

 HTTP uses **verbs/methods** to allow us to do different things with a server.
 If we're requesting information, that's typically a `GET` request, but in the example above we're actually sending data to the server, so we use the `POST` method.
-The cool thing is that we can have different behaviors for the same route if we use different methods:
+The cool thing is that we can have different behaviors for the same route by using different methods:

 ```
 # get data on the gmelodie account